We Stop Unwanted Calls and Debt Collector Harassment.

 The harassing company pays our fees.

+They’re legit.
 According to the Better Business bureu (BBB), ProCollect is a legitimate collection agency.
 They have a lawyer on staff that specializes in collection law, indicating that they are in a position to sue customers.
 The debt collection agency conducts skip tracing, meaning that they cover access to nationwide databases which enable them to locate a current telephone number or address, or both, for a customer whose contact information has changed.
 Furthermore, the company reports every account that’s charged off as bad debt to all three national credit agencies.

 As of May 2017, the Better Business Bureau reported 278 complaints against Procollect over the past three yearss, and Justia recorded nine lawsuits against ProCollect from the past year alleging violations of the Fair Debt Collection Practices Act.
 In addition to that, the Consumer Financial Protection Bureau (CFPB) recorded 154 closed PCI complaints for 2016.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely PCI would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here Are Some Press Releases of Lawsuits Brought On By Lemberg Law Against PCI